-9 Rules
+Rules

-(1) The Chief Justice must make rules prescribing-

-- (a) the procedure for meetings to which this Schedule applies; - (b) the duties of any person presiding at a meeting, and of any person assisting the person presiding; - (c) the form on which nominations must be submitted; and - (d) the manner in which voting is to be conducted.

-(2) These rules must be made known in the way that the Chief Justice determines.
-[Item 9 substituted by s.
-19 of the Constitution Sixth Amendment Act of 2001.]
+- 9. (1) The Chief Justice must make rules prescribing- - (a) the procedure for meetings to which this Schedule applies; - (b) the duties of any person presiding at a meeting, and of any person assisting the person presiding; - (c) the form on which nominations must be submitted; and - (d) the manner in which voting is to be conducted. - (2) These rules must be made known in the way that the Chief Justice determines.

+Part B

-Part B - Formula to determine party participation in provincial delegations to the National Council of Provinces
+Formula to Determine Party Participation in Provincial Delegations to the National Council of Provinces

-- 1. The number of delegates in a provincial delegation to the National Council of Provinces to which a party is entitled, must be determined by multiplying the number of seats the party holds in the provincial legislature by ten and dividing the result by the number of seats in the legislature plus one. - 2.
-If a calculation in terms of item 1 yields a surplus not absorbed by the delegates allocated to a party in terms of that item, the surplus must compete with similar surpluses accruing to any other party or parties, and any undistributed delegates in the delegation must be allocated to the party or parties in the sequence of the highest surplus. - 3.
-If the competing surpluses envisaged in item 2 are equal, the undistributed delegates in the delegation must be allocated to the party or parties, including any merged party as contemplated in section 61 (2) (b), with the same surplus in sequence of votes recorded, starting with the party or merged party which recorded the highest number of votes, including combined votes in the case of a merged party, during the last election for the provincial legislature concerned, but if any of the parties with the same surplus- - (a) came into existence on account of changes of party membership or subdivision of parties within that legislature as contemplated in section 61 (2) (b); and - (b) did not participate in the last election for the provincial legislature concerned, the legislature must allocate the undistributed delegates in the delegation to the party or parties with the same surplus in a manner which is consistent with democracy.
+- The number of delegates in a provincial delegation to the National Council of Provinces to which a party is entitled, must be determined by multiplying the number of seats the party holds in the provincial legislature by ten and dividing the result by the number of seats in the legislature plus one. - If a calculation in terms of item 1 yields a surplus not absorbed by the delegates allocated to a party in terms of that item, the surplus must compete with similar surpluses accruing to any other party or parties, and any undistributed delegates in the delegation must be allocated to the party or parties in the sequence of the highest surplus. - 3.
+If the competing surpluses envisaged in item 2 are equal, the undistributed delegates in the delegation must be allocated to the party or parties with the same surplus in the sequence from the highest to the lowest number of votes that have been recorded for those parties during the last election for the provincial legislature concerned.

 [Item 3 added by s.
 2 of the Constitution Fourth Amendment Act of 1999 and substituted by s.
-3 of the Constitution Ninth Amendment Act of 2002.]

-Schedule 4 FUNCTIONAL AREAS OF CONCURRENT NATIONAL AND PROVINCIAL LEGISLATIVE COMPETENCE PART A

-Administration of indigenous forests

-Agriculture

-Airports other than international and national airports

-Animal control and diseases

-Casinos, racing, gambling and wagering, excluding lotteries and sports pools

-Consumer protection

-Cultural matters

-Disaster management

-Education at all levels, excluding tertiary education

-Environment

-Health services

-Housing

-Indigenous law and customary law, subject to Chapter 12 of the Constitution Industrial promotion

-Language policy and the regulation of official languages to the extent that the provisions of section 6 of the Constitution expressly confer upon the provincial legislatures legislative competence

-Media services directly controlled or provided by the provincial government, subject to section 192

-Nature conservation, excluding national parks, national botanical gardens and marine resources

-Police to the extent that the provisions of Chapter 11 of the Constitution confer upon the provincial legislatures legislative competence

-Pollution control

-Population development

-Property transfer fees

-Provincial public enterprises in respect of the functional areas in this Schedule and Schedule 5

-Public transport

-Public works only in respect of the needs of provincial government departments in the discharge of their responsibilities to administer functions specifically assigned to them in terms of the Constitution or any other law

-Regional planning and development

-Road traffic regulation

-Soil conservation

-Tourism

-Trade

-Traditional leadership, subject to Chapter 12 of the Constitution

-Urban and rural development

-Vehicle licensing

-Welfare services

-PART B
+3 of the Constitution Ninth Amendment Act of 2002 and by s.
+5(a) of the Constitution Fourteenth Amendment Act of 2008.]

+4. If more than one party with the same surplus recorded the same number of votes during the last election for the provincial legislature concerned, the legislature concerned must allocate the undistributed delegates in the delegation to the party with the same surplus in a manner which is consistent with democracy.

+[Item 4 added by s.
+5(b) of the Constitution Fourteenth Amendment Act of 2008.]

+Functional Areas of Concurrent National and Provincial Legislative Competence

+Part A

+- Administration of indigenous forests

+- Agriculture

+- Airports other than international and national airports

+- Animal control and diseases

+- Casinos, racing, gambling and wagering, excluding lotteries and sports pools

+- Consumer protection

+- Cultural matters

+- Disaster management

+- Education at all levels, excluding tertiary education

+- Environment

+- Health services

+- Housing

+- Indigenous law and customary law, subject to Chapter 12 of the Constitution

+- Industrial promotion

+- Language policy and the regulation of official languages to the extent that the provisions of section 6 of the Constitution expressly confer upon the provincial legislatures legislative competence

+- Media services directly controlled or provided by the provincial government, subject to section 192

+- Nature conservation, excluding national parks, national botanical gardens and marine resources

+- Police to the extent that the provisions of Chapter 11 of the Constitution confer upon the provincial legislatures legislative competence

+- Pollution control

+- Population development

+- Property transfer fees

+- Provincial public enterprises in respect of the functional areas in this Schedule and Schedule 5

+- Public transport

+- Public works only in respect of the needs of provincial government departments in the discharge of their responsibilities to administer functions specifically assigned to them in terms of the Constitution or any other law

+- Regional planning and development

+- Road traffic regulation

+- Soil conservation

+- Tourism

+- Trade

+- Traditional leadership, subject to Chapter 12 of the Constitution

+- Urban and rural development

+- Vehicle licensing

+- Welfare services

+Part B